FairwindsOps/saffire/DESIGN.md

 #### equivalentRepositories

-These are a image repositories (`image` field minus tag) that are equivalent.
+These are image repositories (`image` field minus tag) that are equivalent.
 They are expected to have the same image tags.
+Upon a switch being activated, Kuiper will loop through these and use the first one that is not currently utilized.

 #### targets